-Buddhism is one of the most important religions in the world, with followers in China, Japan, Tibet, Korea, Burma, Sri Lanka, Thailand, Cambodia, Vietnam, Mongolia, Nepal, Bhutan, Laos, and other countries.
+Buddhism is still a prominent religion worldwide, with followers in many countries such as China, Japan, Tibet, Korea, Burma, Sri Lanka, Thailand, Cambodia, Vietnam, Mongolia, Nepal, Bhutan, Laos and more.

 Is Buddhism Dying Out?

 It is undeniable that we are living in

 an era of science.
 The importance of institutionalized religion is declining as the use of scientific approaches among the population increases.

 But as relevant as ever, religion still has a role to play in human growth and development.